 Make sure the date on the Home sheet is the correct year that you wish to calculate the loan for.
 Also select Individual Non Resident as the Entity Type to ensure the right components of the Index are available.

 Begin by inserting a 'CGT2 Event and Cost Base' worksheet for each capital gains event in the Capital Gains Events section of the Index.
 It is recommended that you change the title to the event's name so it can be easily recognised.

 In the worksheet, complete the CGT event details section.
 The CGT event description is automatically selected from the name of the event on the Index.
 Dropdown menus are available for the CGT as set type and Which CGT event? fields.
-Where a capital gain is partially exempt (e.g. the client is eligible for the partial main residence exemption), enter the percentage that is subject to capital gains tax in row 24.
+Where a capital gain is partially exempt (e.g. the client is eligible for the partial main residence exemption), enter the percentage that is subject to capital gains tax where indicated.

 Complete all the elements of the cost base or reduced cost base in the First element to Fifth element sections of the worksheet as required.
 Each section has a notes area that can be expanded to explain what each element covers.

 Enter the discount testing period start date and end date in the CGT discount for foreign/temporary resident individuals section, noting the different scenarios below:

 |Owner of the Asset||Discount testing period|

 |Individual||The discount starting period starts on the day the individual acquired the asset and ends on the day of the CGT event.|

 |Individual interest held in a fixed trust||The discount testing period starts on the most recent day the individual became a beneficiary of the trust and ends on the day the individual made the gain (generally the last day of the trust's tax year). |

 |The individual is a beneficiary of a non-fixed trust and the relevant trust gain:||The discount testing period starts on the day of that acquisition and ends on the day the individual made the gain (generally the last day of the trust's tax year).|